respawn-app/FlowMVI/docs/plugins/prebuilt.md

 The exception will be `null` on normal shutdowns, and non-null when there was an error, just before the store throws.

+Install it by simply calling `deinit { }`.

 ### Or Create Your Own

-In case you are missing a feature or a plugin, you can create your own in 1 line of code.
+As if having so many plugins was not great in itself, the true power of the library is in creating custom plugins.

-Learn how to do in the [next guide](custom.md)
+Learn how to do that in the [next guide](custom.md)